AlexRRR/docker-for-non-techies/README.md

 Now this Chef was really smart, and he decided since they had more space, the could install *new* kinds of Restaurants inside the same building, so they would make division walls inside, make entry doors, install new furniture, new piping, new heating, new kitchen, etc.

+These Restaurants had their own entry door, neon sign, welcome mat even though they were not *outside* the building.
+But if you were inside one, you could not really tell this a a Restaurant inside a Restaurant.

 This was fine, they could now make a better use of the space, but it was getting harder and harder to get all Restaurants to be exactly alike.